GIGABOOST.AI

 What Is the 2% Framework: Moving the Needle?

-To move from the ignored 98% to the coveted 2%, you have to stop "sending emails" and start "acquiring investors."
-This requires a shift from broad outreach to a high-precision acquisition funnel.
+To move from the ignored 98% to the coveted 2%, you have to stop "sending emails" and start "acquiring investors" — this requires a shift from broad outreach to a high-precision acquisition funnel.
+Each of the four elements below is a prerequisite, not an enhancement.

-The most common reason for an instant delete is a lack of "Fit."
-You cannot find this fit through a simple Google search.
+The most common reason for an instant delete is a lack of "Fit" — and you cannot find this fit through a simple Google search.
 You need to know an investor's check size consistency, their recent exit history, and their current "velocity" (how many deals they have done in the last 120 days).

 This is what GIGABOOST.AI's matching engine scores across 25 factors before surfacing any name.
 It evaluates stage, sector, thesis, geography, and even regulation type.
 By narrowing your list from 500 "maybes" to 50 "mathematical matches," your reply rate moves from the industry average to 35%+.